Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Verification and Validation

 This case study aims to verify a quadruped's ability to render positive a collision-avoidance barrier function $h$ for at least $T = 150$ time-steps with a time-step $\Delta t = 0.1$ ~\cite{akella2022barrier}.
 Keeping consistent with our notation for the general overview for risk-aware V\&V, our parameters $\theta$ include the locations of $4$ randomly placed static obstacles in a $5 \times 5$ meter grid, and the center coordinates of a goal region $g$ in the same grid.
 Hence, $\theta \in [-5,5]^{10} \triangleq \Theta$.
 To simplify our analysis, we represent the quadruped as a unicycle system, and as such, we assume we can initialize the quadruped at a random planar position and angular orientation in the grid, \textit{i.e.} $x_0 \in [-5,5]^2 \times [0,2\pi]\triangleq \mathcal{X}_0$.
 Our classifier function $\classifier$ evaluates the discrete-time fractional difference of a candidate barrier function $h$ that the quadruped is to keep positive.
 As such, the classifier outputs the minimum value over all time-steps $k$ of $h(\boldsymbol{x}(t+1)/h(\boldsymbol{x}(t))$, as realized by the quadruped over one trajectory $\trajectory = \{\boldsymbol{x}(0),\boldsymbol{x}(1),\dots,\boldsymbol{x}(150)\}$.
 Therefore, $\classifier(\trajectory) < 0$ is equivalent to stating that there existed an interior time-step $x_j \in \trajectory$ such that $h(x_j) < 0$ and the quadruped failed to remain safe.

 Slightly different from the general overview, however, instead of aiming to determine a lower bound on the Value-at-Risk level $\beta = 0.9$ of the robustness random variable $R(x_0,\theta)$, we also randomize over initial conditions and parameters $(x_0,\theta)$ from their combined space.
 As such, the evaluation $r$ of a sampled trajectory $\trajectory$ generated by first sampling $(x_0,\theta)\sim\uniform[\mathcal{X}_0 \times \Theta]$ is a sample of the \textit{holistic robustness random variable} $R$ --- this term was first defined in~\cite{akella2022sample}.
-That being said, we still aim to lower bound $\var_{\beta = 0.9}(R)$, which, according to the sample-based methods detailed in Sidebar~\ref{sb:concentration_inequalities}, has a known sample complexity (number $N$ of trajectories to be evaluated) to determine such a lower bound.
-Therefore, after taking $N=50$ trajectories, we can state with $\approx 99.5\%$ confidence, that the quadruped will realize positive value trajectories with $90\%$ probability, as the identified lower bound on $\var_{\beta = 0.9}(R)$ was positive.
+That being said, we still aim to lower bound $\var_{\beta = 0.9}(R)$, which, according to the sample-based methods detailed in Sidebar~\ref{sb:concentration_inequalities}, has a known sample complexity (number $N$ of trajectories to be evaluated) to determine such a lower bound. \addendum{To be specific, risk-aware verification in this context amounts to identifying a high-probability lower bound on the Value-at-Risk of the holistic robustness random variable $R$ through a sample-based approach predicated on scenario optimization~\cite{campi2008exactfeasibility}.} Therefore, after taking $N=50$ trajectories, we can state with $\approx 99.5\%$ confidence, that the quadruped will realize positive value trajectories with $90\%$ probability, as the identified lower bound on $\var_{\beta = 0.9}(R)$ was positive.
 The associated safety information is depicted in Figure~\ref{fig:quad_case_study_info}.